jonnor/ESC-CNN-microcontroller/report/report.md

 ### Analysis windows

-When recording sound, it forms a continious, never-ending stream of data.
+When recording sound, it forms a continuous, never-ending stream of data.
 The machine learning classifier however generally needs a fixed-size feature vector.
 Also when playing back a recorded file, the file may be much longer than the sounds that are of interest.